d-led/influxdb-cpp-rest/README.md

 The unbatched approach (and without connection reuse) may not be sufficient in some situations, as without batching, about 200 lines/sec can be inserted.

-A batching api leans towards thousands inserts per second.
+An async batching api targets thousands inserts per second.
 Behind the scenes, the API uses [RxCpp](https://github.com/Reactive-Extensions/RxCpp) and [cppformat](https://github.com/fmtlib/fmt).

 ## Status